Spiritual, Moral, Social and Cultural Education (SMSC)

 HT are proud to be hosting a second anti-bullying day organised by the Diana Award on 13th January 2021.
 This is going to be an opportunity for 15 HT students to be trained to be an anti-bullying ambassador for the school.

-Black Lives Matter Committee
+Anti-Racism and Black Lives Matter Committee

 The Black Lives Matter Committee’s purpose is to celebrate and raise awareness for our different cultures.
 In our committee so far, we have discussed and presented on our history.
 It is Black History Month and in honour of this we have created and presented a whole school assembly.
 Each student had different information to deliver.
 There was information about Black history, slavery, how they were treated and afro hair.
 We learned about patterns resembling roads and paths to avoid.
 We felt this was significant to share since stereotypical views are leading to unequal rights.
 Moving forward we hope to educate others on the good as well of the bad features on Black history.